2 Causality

 As you read the research literature and become more familiar with the kinds of questions answered in medicine, biology, the social sciences, public policy, and so on, you will learn that about half of researchers are trying to answer causal questions: questions about how a particular variable causes changes in another variable, or whether it does so at all.
 The other half of researchers are lying.1

-Consequently, we need some formal way of describing causality.
+Consequently, we need a formal way of describing causality.
 What does it mean to say something “causes” something else?
 And we will need a language to describe our research goals when answering causal questions.
 When we have numerous variables with complicated relationships, deciding what we are looking for—which variables must be included in a model, what coefficients or tests or predictions will answer the research question, what types of confounding or bias we must worry about—is often harder than conducting the analyses.
-Having a formal way to describe our goals will give us a formal way to reason about this problem.
+Having a formal way to describe our goals will give us a formal way to reason about them.

 2.1 Counterfactuals